budostylz/Office365-Development/README.md

 [Semantic Kernal](https://learn.microsoft.com/en-us/semantic-kernel/overview/)

-This is correct.
-I'm currently working remote in Miami and was informed that I can receive support at DISA SOUTHCOM for WINDAR support.
-Both my NIPR and SIPR accounts were disabled due to a temporary outage and when both my CAC and SIPR token was reinstated, this when I notice problems of not signing into my WINDARS via SIPR.
-Let me know when it is a best time to submit my WINDARS for maintenance and access.
-I have Mr. Gabrielse, who is the POC if you need more context regarding the WINDARS.
+This is correct—I'm currently working remotely in Miami and was informed that I can receive support for WINDARS at DISA SOUTHCOM.

+Both my NIPR and SIPR accounts were temporarily disabled due to an outage.
+After my CAC and SIPR token access were restored, I began experiencing issues signing into WINDARS via SIPR.
+I believe this may be related to the previous disruption.

+Please let me know a suitable time to submit my WINDARS system for maintenance and access troubleshooting.
+For additional context, Mr. Gabrielse is my point of contact and can provide further details if needed.

 Thank you very much for your support.